 Which city is more affordable to live in?

-Izmir is generally more affordable than Bodrum, especially when it comes to living costs.
+Izmir is generally more affordable than Bodrum, especially for living costs.
 Bodrum, being a luxury resort town, tends to be pricier, particularly during the tourist season.

 What’s the main difference in lifestyle between the two cities?